EXEMPT: Non-exempt, full-time

 GENERAL JOB PERFORMANCE STANDARDS

-Professional boundaries: Has ability to maintain appropriate boundaries with consumers and potential consumers.
+Professional Boundaries: Has ability to maintain appropriate boundaries with residents, clients, and guests.

-Quantity of Work: Accomplishes an appropriate volume of satisfactory service under normal conditions.
+Quantity of Service: Accomplishes an appropriate volume of satisfactory work under normal conditions.

-Quality of Work: Consistently demonstrates accuracy, thoroughness, maturity, and dependability.
-Serve with minimum
+Quality of Service: Consistently demonstrates accuracy, thoroughness, maturity, and dependability with minimum supervision.

 Timeliness: Completes assignments on or ahead of schedule.

-Cooperation: Willing to serve with others toward common goals.
+Cooperation: Willing to work with others toward common goals.

-Initiative: Has ability to originate, develop and create new ideas or take steps to get things done.
+Initiative: Ability to originate, develop and create new ideas or take steps to get things done.